roboscienceorg/book/source/Terms/ReferenceFrames.rst

 The operating environment for a robot is known as the *workspace*.
 It is defined as the volume or region for which the robot can operate.
-For robots with manipulators, traditionally the workspace is all points that the tool end can reach.
+For robots with manipulators, traditionally the :index:`workspace` is all points that the tool end can reach.
 For mobile robots it is the region that the robot can and may move into.
 Any obstacle or constraint will be called a workspace obstacle or workspace constraint.
 Motion of a robot or articulator